 This four week intensive course provides a basic knowledge of spoken Irish and a general introduction to Irish linguistic culture.
 It is designed for those who have no previous knowledge of Irish.
 (6 Semester Credits)

-SS103 Elementary Course (A2 on the Common European Framenwork of Reference for Languages)
+SS103 Elementary Course (A2 on the Common European Framework of Reference for Languages)

 The University is also offering a course for those who have some knowledge of the spoken language.
-Its aim is to help participants expess themselves at an improved level of grammer and vocabulary.
+Its aim is to help participants express themselves at an improved level of fluency.
 (6 Semester Credits)

 SS104 Intermediate Course (B1 on the Common European Framework of Reference for Languages)